lsst/dp0_lsst_io/docs/delegate-resources/virtual-events.rst

 **Dates and times:** Thursdays at 9am Pacific (1 hour)

-Each ession starts with announcements and then there will be either a presentation (usually a hands-on tutorial) or "drop-in" time for Q&A with Rubin staff and co-working with other delegates.
+Each session starts with announcements and then there will be either a presentation (usually a hands-on tutorial) or "drop-in" time for Q&A with Rubin staff and co-working with other delegates.